Parent and Community Engagement

 The centers are designed to involve, connect and empower parents to help children reach academic success and serve as a hub for training and resources.
 Light refreshments are provided at each center.

-PARENTS: We want to talk to YOU!!!
-Texting alerts are coming soon!
+PARENTS: We want to talk to YOU!
+Get our TEXTING alerts!

-Detroit Public Schools is launching a new service that will enhance parent communication by allowing the district and schools to deliver important information via opt-in SMS text messaging, a service that will be particularly important during the winter months when school closures due to inclement weather are more likely.
+Detroit Public Schools has launched a new service that will enhance parent communication by allowing the district and schools to deliver important information via opt-in SMS text messaging, a service that will be particularly important to announce school closures.

 Parents can simply text any one of the following words to the number 68453: